irmuun8881/HomeSecurityWithRaspberry/docs/README.md

 Regularly update the system for security and functionality improvements.
 Project Results
 The system effectively recognizes faces, providing a secure environment.
 Detailed results and analytics can be found in the results folder.

+typescript
+Copy code

+Make sure to replace `[Repository Directory]` and `[Script Name]` with the actual directory name and the script users should run.
+Additionally, you can add a `requirements.txt` section if needed, and include any other relevant sections such as `Contributing`, `License`, or `Contact`.

+When this content is viewed on GitHub, the markdown formatting will create a styled document that is easy to navigate and read.